pengfeng/ask.py/README.md

   --url-list-file TEXT            Instead of doing web search, scrape the
                                   target URL list and answer the query based on the content
+  -m, --inference-model-name TEXT
-  -m, --model-name TEXT           Model name to use for inference --web-ui                        Launch the web interface -l, --log-level [DEBUG|INFO|WARNING|ERROR]
+                                  Model name to use for inference --hybrid-search                 Use hybrid search mode with both vector search and full-text search --web-ui                        Launch the web interface -l, --log-level [DEBUG|INFO|WARNING|ERROR]
                                   Set the logging level  [default: INFO]